AdobeDocs/marketo.en/help/marketo/product-docs/administration/settings/using-a-universal-id-for-subscription-login.md

 ## Setting Up a Universal ID {#setting-up-a-universal-id}

+All Marketo subscriptions come with the optional Universal ID feature.
 From each individual instance, your Marketo admin must invite you to each of your different subscriptions with the same login.
-Marketo can't merge your existing logins automatically.
-Once you enable Universal ID, **your Marketo instance will be unavailable** for up to 30 minutes.
-If you have a larger user base, it could be a bit longer.
+Marketo can’t merge your existing logins automatically.

 >[!NOTE]
 >